-- Revise, where necessary, settlement boundaries in relation to the Principal Settlements of Salisbury and Trowbridge, Market Towns, Local Service Centres and Large Villages; Further information is available below, and
+- Revise, where necessary, settlement boundaries in relation to the Principal Settlements of Salisbury and Trowbridge, Market Towns, Local Service Centres and Large Villages.
+Further information is available below

 - Allocate new sites for housing to ensure the delivery of homes across the plan period in order to maintain a five year land supply in each of Wiltshire's three Housing Market Areas over the period to 2026.

-The plan will present proposals and associated policies designed to be in general conformity with the adopted Wiltshire Core Strategy and national planning policy.
-It will consider sites in relation to the geographic area of Wiltshire, but excluding Chippenham which has been dealt with in a separate DPD
+The plan presents proposals and associated policies designed to be in general conformity with the adopted Wiltshire Core Strategy and national planning policy.
+It considers sites in relation to the geographic area of Wiltshire, but excluding Chippenham which has been dealt with in a separate DPD.

-'Settlement boundaries' are essentially defined as the dividing line between areas of built / urban development (“the settlement”) and non-urban or rural development (“the open countryside”).
-At present, settlement boundaries exist at Wiltshire's Principal Settlements, Market Towns, Local Service Centres and Large Villages, as defined by draft Core Policy 2 of the emerging Wiltshire Core Strategy.
+'Settlement boundaries' are essentially defined as the dividing line between areas of built urban development ('the settlement') and non-urban or rural development ('the open countryside').
+At present, settlement boundaries exist at Wiltshire's Principal Settlements, Market Towns, Local Service Centres and Large Villages, as defined by Core Policy 2 of the Wiltshire Core Strategy.